JacoWiid/bes-config-node/README.md

 The directory structure for deployment is as follows:

-  /games.db  <-- Database of games and controller settings, or link to it /node_modules/*  <-- Locally installed Node modules (created by install script) /public/*  <-- Images and other content requested by the web pages /roms/*  <-- Directories of ROMs (gb, nes, snes), or link to it /server.js*  <-- The web server and database access logic /static/*  <-- Static pieces of the web pages of the interface /uploads/*  <-- Temporary directory used during ROM uploads
+1. games.db  <-- Database of games and controller settings, or link to it
+2. node_modules/*  <-- Locally installed Node modules (created by install script)
+3. public/*  <-- Images and other content requested by the web pages
+4. roms/*  <-- Directories of ROMs (gb, nes, snes), or link to it
+5. server.js*  <-- The web server and database access logic
+6. static/*  <-- Static pieces of the web pages of the interface
+7. uploads/*  <-- Temporary directory used during ROM uploads

 Included is a dummy games.db to let you try out the interface.
 The database tables schemas are created with the following sqlite shell commands: